 Parking & Transportation

 Because we are unable to provide shuttle bus transportation this year due to COVID-19 restrictions, event participants in the point-to-point events should park at the Mortenson parking lots (700 Meadow Lane and 4100 Olson Memorial Highway, Golden Valley, MN 55422) for the most efficient travel to and from the course.
-From there, participants will be a short walk to the start at Wirth Beach and a short walk from the finish at The Trailhead in Theodore Wirth Park.
+From there, participants will take a short walk to the start on Wirth Lake and a short walk from the finish at The Trailhead in Theodore Wirth Park.

 There will be no warming tents, so your car will act as your pre-post race warming spot.

 More information will be available on our Parking & Transportation webpage.

 Aid Stations & Post-Race Party

 Our favorite part of each City of Lakes Loppet Winter Festival is sharing beer, food, and stories with you all after the completion of your events.
 Sadly, in the midst of a global pandemic, we have determined that this would be unwise to do that this year, as it would lead to high congestion areas near the finish line – particularly with high numbers of people not wearing masks.
 Instead, please head home after you finish and share your stories with us on social media by tagging the Loppet Foundation and using #CityOfLakesLoppet and #LuminaryLoppet on Facebook, Instagram, and/or Twitter.

 Please plan to be self sufficient and supply your own nutrition and hydration during and after your events.

 More information will be available on our Race Day Logistics webpage.